10 Hudson Yards: Construction

 Groundbreaking for 10 Hudson Yards occurred on December 4, 2012, with a provisional completion date of 2016.
 Foundation work continued through the first half of 2013 and the superstructure work began on the tower in August 2013.
-During excavation work, 70000 cuyd of soil was removed and 11000 cuyd of concrete was poured.
+During excavation work, 70000 yd3 of soil was removed and 11000 yd3 of concrete was poured.
 The contract to construct the tower was awarded to a subsidiary of Tutor Perini in March 2013.
 The tower is the first tower in the Hudson Yards complex to have been completed, because it is the only Hudson Yards tower not on the artificial platform over the West Side Yards.

 As of March 2014, 10 Hudson Yards had risen more than 100 ft.
 As of February 2015, 10 Hudson Yards was 27 stories tall.
 As of April 2015, thirty-two of the tower's 52 floors had been completed.
 As of November 2015, 10 Hudson Yards had topped out.
 The tower was opened on May 31, 2016, with the first 300 Coach, Inc. employees moving into the building.
 As of November 2022, 10 Hudson Yards was the 49th-tallest building in the United States.

 The southern facade of 10 Hudson Yards cantilevers over the 30th Street spur of the High Line, and one of the building's entrances is to be located on the High Line.
 The architectural firm who designed 10 Hudson Yards was Kohn Pedersen Fox.
 Thornton Tomasetti was the structural engineer; Jaros, Baum & Bolles performed the MEP engineering; and Langan served as lead civil engineer.
 In January 2019, the developers unveiled a 30 ft long sculpture by American artist Jonathan Borofsky for the west lobby.

 Occupancy

 The first tenants were signed in April 2013.
 The building is anchored by Tapestry, Inc.'s global headquarters, which covers 737774 ft2 on floors 9 to 24 within the tower.
 Coach's space includes a 15-story atrium, double height conference rooms overlooking the High Line, a private cafeteria, and a large terrace with views of the Hudson River.
 Coach was the first tenant to move into the new building on May 31, 2016.
-In September 2017, Coach subleased 148,000 sqft of space to The Guardian Life Insurance Company of America.
+In September 2017, Coach subleased 148,000 ft2 of space to The Guardian Life Insurance Company of America.